 There are different types of steroids, including prednisolone, dexamethasone or methylprednisolone.
 You can have them as tablets or injections.

 How steroids are used in NHL

-In non Hodgkin lymphoma you are likely to have steroids along with your chemotherapy drugs.
+In NHL you are likely to have steroids along with your chemotherapy drugs.
 Doctors have found that the treatment is more successful when you take steroids with your chemotherapy.

-When you take them with chemotherapy, you only have steroids for a few days or a week at a time.
-But you will have to take them each time you have a chemotherapy treatment.
+You take steroids for a few days or a week each time you have a cycle of chemotherapy.
 So you will be on and off steroids for quite a while.

-- A raised level of sugar in your blood and sugar in your urine
+- raised sugar level in your blood and urine

 Your doctor or nurse may ask you to test your urine for sugar.
 Or you may need to take urine samples to the hospital for testing.
 Steroids can change the way your body handles sugar.
 This change is temporary.
 It will stop when you stop having steroids.